 The city at night was a feast of colour.
 A new installation in front of the Caleton building was a giant Greek warrior made from a fountain of rising mist, the colours shifting from bright blue as it erupted from two spouts below his ankles before moving through the spectrum until it faded to the softest of pinks as it evaporated high above his head.
 A dog ran through the warrior’s legs and tried to bite the coloured mist, the coloured air swirling visibly around him.
 The child giving chase was imploring it to stop.

 Harry thought about what he had seen.
 It was a masterpiece of advertising.
 In four minutes he had been taken on an ultra-realistic ride through his own future featuring all of the people dearest to him.
-The advertisement had picked out his and Karen’s tastes and habits to create and flawlessly present a perfect proposal and wedding day.
+The advertisement had picked out his and Hannah’s tastes and habits to create and flawlessly present a perfect proposal and wedding day.
 It had captured the mannerisms of the supporting cast from Vic’s fastidiousness to Uncle Richard’s aversion to anything which put him in the frame.
-And it had topped all of this off with the vision of his father, the person who Harry would most want to be present, proudly approving of his union with Karen from beyond the grave.
+And it had topped all of this off with the vision of his father, the person who Harry would most want to be present, proudly approving of his union with Hannah from beyond the grave.

 His second thought was that it must have cost them a lot to put the ad together.
-The agency responsible must have, at the very least, paid for full profiles of both himself and Karen as well as summaries for the friends who appeared as invited guests.
+The agency responsible must have, at the very least, paid for full profiles of both himself and Hannah as well as summaries for the friends who appeared as invited guests.
 This meant it had come from a specialist agency, one tasked with finding consumers for high-value items designed to meet their specific needs.

 As he thought about it the whole thing made more sense.
 A marriage was one of the most expensive events in a young adult’s life and investing in advertising early made sense if your portfolio included clients across the range of wedding services.
 They would all pay for privileged access to consumers before their competitors.
 Harry realised that he could expect follow-ups from the full range of wedding products over subsequent weeks and that they would all flow from the agency that had bought the rights to advertise exclusively to him.